VisionsOfficial/contract-consent-agent/docs/design-document.md

 }
 ```

-### Example of a signature applied to DSUC contract Workflow
+### Example of a signature applied to a use case contract Workflow
 ```mermaid
 sequenceDiagram
     actor External